cnick1/PPR/README.md

 `[v,K] = ppr(f, g, q, r, d)` calculates the optimal gain coefficients `K` and the first `d` value function coefficients `v` of the associated Hamilton-Jacobi-Bellman equation using the continuous-time state-space model defined by `f` and `g`. `q` and `r` are the weight coefficients for states and inputs, respectively.
 All of these quantities are cell arrays containing matrix coefficients defining polynomials (feedback law, value function, dynamics, cost function, etc.).

+To reproduce the results from [1], run the script `examplesForCDC.m`.
+To reproduce the results from [9], run the script `examplesForJCP.m`.
 <!-- example -->

 ## Examples